akshat-harit/akshat-harit.github.io/content/posts/media_around_29Jan.md

 ### Cavalcade 1933

 I hated this one.
 Mostly because of one scene.
 A newly married woman and man on a ship, talking about their plans for the future.
 They leave and camera pans to the life to the life guard floater thing showing the name Titanic.
 And could have been an interesting commentary on inter class marriage, but the resolution was that people died, so society doesn't have to confront the system.
 It is historically interesting though, in the sense of finding out what were the important historical events that people thought should be in a movie.

 ### It Happened One Night 1934

 I had seen this before.
 OK movie.
 I think this suffers from being one of those works that established the genre conventions so longer feels as remarkable as it was, when it was made.
 I wouldn't mind recommending it to anyone though.
-The plan scene was interesting, especially seeing how far we have come from Wings.
+The "plane" scene was interesting, especially seeing how far we have come from Wings.

 ### Mutiny On The Bounty 1935

 Second Clark Gable movie.
 Does suffer from the white savior for native issues.
 Interesting watching a move set on a ship though and inspired by real life events.
 Lookup the wikipedia page for the movie and section on historical accuracy.
 I didn't realize while watching the movie that it was based on real life events.
 This incident apparently resulted in major changes for naval procedures so at least interesting to watch from that perspective.

 ## Books